markojaadam/wumpus/README.md

-# wumpus
-Q learning in Wumpus World
+# Q learning in Wumpus World

 Python implementation of Q learning in Wumpus World